kadesina/Into/README.md

 # Introduction

+# 🔐 Active Directory Detection & Response Lab

-  The Active Directory lab is focused on detecting unauthorized user activity.
-It includes creating alerts in Splunk, and integrating Slack and Shuffle for automated detection and response.
-The lab is deployed on the [Vultr cloud platform](https://www.vultr.com/) , providing a scalable and realistic environment for hands-on cybersecurity training.
+This lab focuses on detecting **unauthorized user activity** within an Active Directory environment using **Splunk**, **Slack**, and **Shuffle** for detection and automated response.
+It is deployed on the **Vultr cloud platform**, providing a scalable and realistic environment for hands-on cybersecurity training.

-I will be using this labs to get hands on skills learning splunk and shuffle, as i have never used any of these platforms before.
-Ill also be configuring a firewall within the cloud envuironmment whichwill also give me some networking experience within a SOC enviroment.
+I’m using this project to gain real-world experience with:
+- **Splunk** and **Shuffle** (first-time use)
+- **Firewall configuration** to improve my networking skills
+- **SOC-style detection and automation workflows**

+---

+## 📁 Project Breakdown

+### ✅ Part 1: Building a Logical Diagram
-- Part 1 (Building a logical diagram for visiaulaization)
+- Create a logical diagram to visualize the environment and data flow.
-  > This will help with understanding how the environment will look like.

-- Part 2 (Setting up the cloud environment)
-  > - Deploy windows server
+- Helps clarify how systems will interact and where telemetry is collected.

+---

+### ☁️ Part 2: Setting Up the Cloud Environment
+- Deploy a **Windows Server** (for AD and test user login)
-  > - Deploy ubuntu server
+- Deploy an **Ubuntu Server** (for Splunk)
+- Configure a **firewall** to control inbound/outbound access

+---

-- Part 3 (Install and Setup Active Directory)
+### 🏢 Part 3: Install and Configure Active Directory
-  > In this part of the project, I will install Active Directory on my server and promote it to a Domain Controller.
-Additionally, I will join a computer to the domain and create several user accounts.
-To verify everything is working correctly, I’ll log in as one of the users and ensure proper authentication and domain functionality.
+- Install Active Directory on the Windows Server
+- Promote it to a **Domain Controller**
+- Join a second Windows machine to the domain
+- Create multiple user accounts
+- Log in with one user to verify domain authentication is working

+---

-- Part 4 (Configure Splunk and Create Alerts)
+### 📊 Part 4: Configure Splunk & Create Alerts
-  > In this part im going to configure and install splunk on an ubuntu server that ill be deplying on on vultr, then start ingesting telemetry from collected from windows enpoint.
-Then ill create an alert that detects unauthorized successful logins.
+- Install Splunk on the Ubuntu server
+- Configure Splunk to ingest telemetry from Windows endpoints
+- Create an **alert** for detecting successful unauthorized logins

+---

-- Part 5 (Integrate Slack & Shuffle for Automation)
+### 🤖 Part 5: Integrate Slack & Shuffle for SOAR Automation

-  > The goal of this final phase is to create a small automation playbook for handling successful unauthorized login attempts.
-When such an event is detected:
+- Create an automation playbook in **Shuffle**:
+  - When an unauthorized login is detected:
-  > - A notification will be sent to Slack
+    - A notification is sent to **Slack**
-  > - An email will be sent to the SOC analyst, asking whether to disable the user account
+    - An email is sent to the **SOC analyst**
-  > - If the analyst replies "yes", the user will be automatically disabled
+    - If the analyst replies `"yes"`, the user is automatically disabled

-  > This workflow will be built using Shuffle and will simulate a real-world SOAR (Security Orchestration, Automation, and Response) process.
+    - If `"no"`, no action is taken
+  - A final confirmation is sent to Slack once action is completed

+This simulates a **real-world SOAR process**, automating detection and response within a blue team workflow.

+---

+## 🛠️ Technologies Used
+- Vultr (Cloud Hosting)
+- Windows Server & Active Directory
+- Ubuntu Server
+- Splunk (SIEM)
+- Shuffle (SOAR)
+- Slack (Notifications)
+- Firewall Configuration (Networking/Security)